4nn0nym05/crown-tts-openai-fivem-script/README.md

 *Optional* :
 - change model (based on your plan), voice, speed to your liking (currently it is set for all clients , will make functionality for switching voice per user soon)

+## To-Do
+- More API functionality (Google TTS, ElevenLabs and more based on what will be requested upon me)
+- Adding functionality for user to choose voice
+- Logging + webhooks
+- Passing emotes to the text so character can perform emotes as they speak (so they are not just standing like a statues)